 What Does Endurance Warranty Not Cover?

 These plans exclude costs associated with routine maintenance or wear and tear.
 They also exclude damage caused by pre-existing issues, acts of nature, theft, vandalism, falling objects, and lack of routine maintenance.
-For more details, read the fine print of Vehicles with more than eight cylinders.
+For more details, read the fine print of your contract.

 Endurance Warranty Cost

-The price of an Endurance warranty depends on various factors, vehicle’s mileage and the plan you choose.
+The price of an Endurance warranty depends on various factors, including the vehicle’s mileage and the plan you choose.
 Depending on these variables, your rates will be higher or lower.

-On average, an Endurance car warranty costs between $70 and $125 per month, including a $100 deductible.
-These prices are affordable compared to other providers, especially considering the coverage options and extra benefits.
+On average, an Endurance car warranty costs between $100 and $140 per month with a $100 deductible.
+These prices are affordable compared to many providers, especially considering the coverage options and extra benefits.

 Endurance Warranty Prices

-We surveyed 1,000 extended warranty customers across different companies and found that half paid between $1,615 and $3,208 for their warranties.
-The Endurance plans above range from about $2,615 to $4,464 in total.
+We surveyed 1,000 extended warranty customers across different companies and found that half paid between $1,615 and $3,208 for their warranties in total.
+However, it’s important to note that the customers surveyed each had different vehicles, with each of a different age and mileage.
+The Endurance plans listed below range from about $3,200 to $3,800 in total, which was average compared to other providers when our team used the same vehicle during our secret shopping process.
 Endurance’s monthly payment plans don’t include interest, and many consumers take advantage of 12-, 18-, or 24-month terms.

 Endurance Car Warranty Quotes